Maximally-stable Local Optima in Random Graphs and Spin Glasses: Phase Transitions and Universality: Universality for Sparse graphs: Proof of Theorem

 \subsubsection{Proof of Lemma \ref{lem:sparse_uni}}

-We prove the universality of $D^*(A,h)$ through an application of the Lindeberg's method \citep{chatterjee2006generalization}.
-We first recall the central idea: Suppose we wish to prove that $\Ea{f(a_1,a_2,\cdots,a_n)}$ approximates $\Ea{f(b_1,b_2,\cdots,b_n)}$ for a thrice differentiable function $f$, and two sequences of independent variables, $(a_1,a_2,\cdots,a_n)$ and $(b_1,b_2,\cdots,b_n)$ with identical means and variance.
-Lindeberg's method involves iteratively swapping $a_i$ to $b_i$ and utilizing Taylor's theorem and the matching of the first two moments of $a_i$ and $b_i$.

-In our case, the function of interest is $D^*(W,h)$.
+We now apply the Lindeberg's method to the function $D^*(W,h)$.
 However, $D^*(W,h)$ is not-differentiable and involves a minimization over the set of configurations $\sigma$.
 We, therefore, introduce a series of smooth approximations to $D^*(W,h)$.
 A convenient approximation technique leading to simplified derivatives is through the introduction of a Hamiltonian \citep{sen2018optimization}.

 Fix any function $g:\R\to \R$.
 Let for $w=(w_{ij}, 1\le i,j\le n), \sigma\in B_n$.

 We now define the ground state and energy conditioned on the magnetization being $0$, and the associated partition function: